picios/dlocksdk/README.md

 ## Usage

 ### Creating a new token
-You need to create the token first, to  e.g. send it as a query parameter in en email message
+You need to create a connection object first and then use it in request

 ``` php
 <?php